 The technical specification for a PRO-PM identifies the information and data that are needed to generate the measure result.
 This includes the population (i.e., the patients whose PROM data will be aggregated for the measure), the inclusion and exclusion criteria, and the data sources (e.g., PROMs and claims data).
-Measure specifications provide technical instructions on how the measure should be collected and used consistently, reliably, and effectively.
-Developing measure specifications is an iterative process that requires a variety of stakeholder perspectives.
-The measure developer should engage the stakeholder advisory group in creating and refining the measure specifications and may consider conducting public commenting once the initial draft of the measure specifications is complete in order to acquire additional feedback before investing in the testing process.
+Measure specifications provide technical instructions on how the measure should be collected and used consistently, reliably, and effectively.28 Developing measure specifications is an iterative process that requires a variety of stakeholder perspectives.28 The measure developer should engage the stakeholder advisory group in creating and refining the measure specifications and may consider conducting public commenting once the initial draft of the measure specifications is complete in order to acquire additional feedback before investing in the testing process.

-Elements that are typically part of technical specifications include the following:
+Elements that are typically part of the technical specifications include the following:

 - Measure name/title

 - Description

 - Population

 - Numerator and denominator statements

-- Inclusion and exclusion criteria and exceptions
+- Inclusion and exclusion criteria and exceptions, including rationale as appropriate

-- Data sources
+- Data sources (e.g., PROMs, registries, and claims data)

 - Key terms

 - Data elements, codes, and code systems

 - Unit of measurement of analysis

 - Sampling methodology

 - Attribution model

 - Risk adjustment

 - Time intervals

-- The calculation algorithm
+- The calculation algorithm28